isc-projects/kea/doc/guide/dhcp6-srv.rst

 Kea supports the following formats when specifying hexadecimal data:

--  ``Delimited octets`` One or more octets separated by either colons or spaces (':' or ' ').
+-  ``Delimited octets`` - one or more octets separated by either colons or spaces (':' or ' ').
 While each octet may contain one or two digits, we strongly recommend always using two digits.
 Valid examples are "ab:cd:ef" and "ab cd ef".

--  ``String of digits`` A continuous string of hexadecimal digits with or without a "0x" prefix.
+-  ``String of digits`` - a continuous string of hexadecimal digits with or without a "0x" prefix.
 Valid examples are "0xabcdef" and "abcdef".

-Care should be taken to use proper encoding when using hexadecimal format.
-Kea's ability to validate data correctness in hexadecimal is limited.
+Care should be taken to use proper encoding when using hexadecimal format; Kea's ability to validate data correctness in hexadecimal is limited.

-Most of the parameters in the "option-data" structure are optional and can be omitted in some circumstances as discussed in `Unspecified Parameters for DHCPv6 Option
+Most of the parameters in the "option-data" structure are optional and can be omitted in some circumstances, as discussed in :ref:`dhcp6-option-data-defaults`.
-Configuration <#dhcp6-option-data-defaults>`__.
-Only one of name or code is required; you don't need to specify both.
+Only one of name or code
+is required; it is not necessary to specify both.
 Space has a default value of "dhcp6", so you can skip this as well if you define a regular (not encapsulated) DHCPv6 option.
-Finally, csv-format defaults to true, so it too can be skipped, unless you want to specify the option value as hexstring.
-Therefore the above example can be simplified to:
+Finally, csv-format defaults to "true", so it too can be skipped, unless you want to specify the option value as hexstring.
+Therefore, the above example can be simplified to:

 ::